 Ebola virus disease (EVD) is one of numerous viral hemorrhagic fevers.
 It is a severe, often fatal disease in humans and nonhuman primates (such as monkeys, gorillas, and chimpanzees).
 Ebola is caused by infection with a virus of the family Filoviridae, genus Ebolavirus.
 When infection occurs, symptoms usually begin abruptly.
-The first Ebolavirus species was discovered in 1976 in what is now the Democratic Republic of the Congo near the Ebola River.
-Since then, outbreaks have appeared sporadically.
+The first Ebolavirus species was discovered in 1976 in the Democratic Republic of the Congo near the Ebola River.

-The Caribbean Public Health Agency (CARPHA), together with CARPHA Member States (CMS), Pan American Health Organization (PAHO)/World Health Organization (WHO) and other regional and international partners, is taking active steps to prepare the region in response to the 2014 Ebola outbreak in West Africa.
+The Caribbean Public Health Agency (CARPHA), together with CARPHA Member States (CMS), and other regional and international partners, is taking active steps to prepare the region in response to the 2014 Ebola outbreak in West Africa.
 To date, no cases of Ebola virus disease (EVD) have been reported in the Caribbean region.
 However, in the region of the Americas, US authorities have reported four cases, including one death, from EVD.
 Read more...

 Collection and Transportation of Clinical Samples for Testing for Ebola Virus Disease November 11, 2014

 Regular US CDC updates

 Public Health England Ebola collection